firedog1024/mkr1000-iotc/readme.md

 * Works with both the Arduino MKR1000 or MKR1010 devices
 * Uses a DHT11 or DHT22 sensor for temperature and humidity (no sensor no-problem, temperature and humidity data can be simulated)
 * Uses simple MQTT to communicate to Azure IoT Central
-* Simple code base designed to illustrate how the code works and encourage hacking
+* Simple code base designed to illustrate how the code works and encourage hacking (~450 lines w/ comments)
+* IoT Central features supported
+  * Telemetry data - Temperature and Humidity
+  * Properties - device sends a die roll number every 15 seconds
+  * Settings - Change the fan speed value and see it displayed in the serial moitor and acknowledged back to IoT Central
+  * Commands - sned a text message to the device and see it displayed as morse code on the device LED

 ## Installation